fragglet/WadGadget/src/help/wad_view.md

    some new patches into your WAD and need to add them to PNAMES.
  * **Export as WAD (F9)** will create a new .wad file in the directory in the opposite pane.
 All marked lumps will be copied into the new .wad.

+## Updating

+Copying into a WAD (importing) will always add new lumps, even if lumps already exist with the same name.
+If your aim is to replace the content of an existing lump (or lumps), you might instead want to use **Update (F3)**.

+**Update** does essentially the same thing as **Import**, except that it will search for an existing lump with the same name and try to replace its contents.
+To use, switch to the other pane and mark the files or lumps you wish to import, then press **F3**.

+There are the following corner cases:

+ * Duplicate entries are not tolerated.
+For example, suppose you are trying to import a file named **TITLEPIC.png** and there are two lumps named **TITLEPIC** already present in the WAD.
+The update function will refuse to proceed; it will not risk potentially overwriting the wrong lump.
+You can resolve this either by removing the duplicate lumps or by importing manually (use the regular **Import** function and delete the old lump).

+ * If some of the lumps to update cannot be found, the update function will prompt you as to whether to add those as new lumps (the behavior in this case is identical to the **Import** function).
+If you say no, nothing gets updated.

+ * Level lumps are handled correctly if you are updating a WAD with the contents of another WAD.
+For example, if you select the **LINEDEFS** lump that belongs to **MAP08**, it is smart enough to find the matching lump in the WAD being updated.

 ## File formats